-From September to December, the sunrise fluctuates between 6.10am all the way to 8.06am as Britain transitions from Summer to Autumn to Winter - days are getting shorter and the available light is getting dimmer.
+As Britain goes from Summer to Autumn to Winter, the sunrise fluctuates between 6.10am all the way to 8.06am.
+Days are getting shorter and the available light is getting dimmer.

 There are many hours outdoor workers may be shrouded in darkness or semi-darkness as they work, putting them in more danger of workplace accidents.

-In fact, workers are more likely to have an accident in the low-light conditions of October and November than at any other time of year, which means employers have a duty to increase protection and awareness.
+In fact, workers are more likely to have an accident in the low-light conditions of October and November than at any other time of year.
+As an employer, you have a duty of care to increase protection and awareness.

-With falling leaves, rain, slippery ground, and more dangerous road conditions, it is important to keep yourself and your workers safe.
+With falling leaves, rain, slippery ground, and more dangerous road conditions, it is important to keep you and your workers safe.

 If your workers drive on site during sunrise and sunset, they may have sun in their eyes, which can cause obvious problems, but there are also issues with visibility, with passersby not seeing your employees as well as they can in summer months.

 Your employees are in danger of slipping on wet leaves, or not having enough light to see what they are doing properly.
 Furthermore, with colder weather, workers are in danger of not wearing enough layers or getting too hot by wearing too much.
 In between weather factors cause problems overall, so it’s getting darker... is your team covered?

 Here are 4 Autumn workwear and PPE essentials...

 Later sunrises and earlier sunsets means that low light is a serious issue during the average working day.
 Depending on where your workers operate, you may need to ensure they have adequate hi-vis protection.